To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 Like many Warzone streams and pro players, Crowder too makes use of the rather expensive Herman Miller Embody chair.

 And finally, a setup is nothing without a great headset.
-Crowder uses the ASTRO Gaming A50 Wireless Dolby Gaming Headset, which is a very popular choice not only in Warzone but in the gaming community as a whole.
+Crowder uses the ASTRO Gaming A50 Wireless Dolby Headset, which is a very popular choice not only in Warzone but in the gaming community as a whole.